Outside Professional Work for Compensation (Form 1460)

 Who needs to fill out the form?

-All faculty, librarians, and other academic personnel who anticipate engaging in outside professional work for compensation need to complete Form 1460.
+All faculty, librarians, and other academic personnel, as defined in Administrative Policy Statement 40.1, who anticipate engaging in outside professional work for compensation must complete Form 1460(s).

 What is considered outside work?